gluon/MIRAnome/README.md

 It is also based on ledGrid.js basically handling communication with the *hack-workaround panel object based grid of "LEDs"

+NB ->>> It requires currently *OSC-Route* but I'm going to kill that dependency VERY SOON !

 *Check the video : http://www.youtube.com/watch?feature=player_embedded&v=GFJruGElx7o*